Company registration Germany

 CompyCo maintains a strong relationship with high-street and online banks in Germany.
 Our process is focused on catering to your needs while also offering our expert opinion based on years of experience.
 That’s why we work with you to determine where you should open your bank account considering the residency of shareholders and company directors, business activity, monthly transactions, and turnover.

 Listed above are some of the factors that banks consider when deciding to take you on as a client.
-Depending on their selection criteria, you can find a bank that suits your business best.
+Depending on their selection criteria, we can find a bank that suits your business best.

 For more information about International banking solutions that CompyCo can assist with, head over here.